 Don Hartley

-From a teenage Rasta in East Kingston, Jamaica educating children and adults, to a roots reggae artist with a Christ-centred message—my journey began in the classroom before it reached the studio or the stage.
+From a teenage Rasta and Pan-Africanist in Kingston, Jamaica educating children and adults, to a UK-based Roots Reggae and Gospel artist—my journey began in the classroom long before it reached the studio or the stage.

 • That Lady – Rising Son (1990) 7”